microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 Advantages:

 * Has the performance of the path based B-tree (**O(log(N))** uploads/downloads for random writes/reads) and also the flexibility of the simple chunk tree (chunks can be chosen arbitrarily by a chunking alogrithm and hinted at by schema).
 * Automatically handles the "many-children-under-one-node" scenario.
-There is no need for a Sequence Tree, because long sequences of nodes will be progressively chunked into a B-Tree like structure by the same algorithm that SPICE tree uses for the rest of the tree.
+There is no need for a Sequence Tree explicitly, because long sequences of nodes will be progressively chunked into a B-Tree like structure by the same algorithm that SPICE tree uses for the rest of the tree.

 Drawbacks:

-* The implementation is far more complicated than the simple chunk tree and at least as complicated as the path-based B-tree.
+* The implementation is significantly more complicated than the Simple Chunk Tree.

 ## Generalization

 One open question regarding this architecture is if it should be part of a specialized DDS, or if it should be part of the Fluid framework as a container-level library available to all DDSs.
-Ideally, any DDS would be able to leverage the virtualized and incremental scalability described in this paper.
+Ideally, any DDS would be able to leverage the virtualized and incremental scalability described in this document.
 Such a library would provide:

 * A tree-like storage service that is accessible at any time and provides virtualized download of nodes in the tree.
 It would also expose a user-friendly mutation interface that handles incremental updates of the store behind the scenes as the client modifies the tree.
 * A way to configure the chunking strategy for the stored tree.
 Different DDS might want regions of data to be downloaded together, or separately, depending on their data's schema.
 * A canonical (but optional) way to store the history of a DDS as a series of ops.
 This would also be virtualized for efficient access.

 This would improve the storage options available to DDSs and would likely inform the summarization API as well.
-It's possible that with such a design, summarization as it exists today would not even be exposed to the DDS.
-Instead of being asked periodically to summarize its current state, a DDS would simply update its stored tree via the storage interface at whatever cadence it wants, and the periodic uploading (flushing) would happen behind the scenes.
+It's possible that with such a design, summarization as it exists today would not need to be exposed to the DDS.
+For example, any client could produce a summary TODO option 1: in memory copy of storage is FAST, and can mutate whenever you want, flush behind the scene option 2: flush implemented directly

 ## Glossary